Rdelux/Udacity-Project-Submission/Project4/AdvLaneFinding_WriteUp.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The next step is to develop a pipeline to processed a number of test images in order to ensure the code is functional and robust enough for the project video.
+The original development code can be seen in the Jupyter Notebook 'AdvLaneFinding_2.ipynb'.
+Once the pipeline was proven to be adequate, many of the test codes were removed for clarity in the final version of the code, 'AdvLaneFinding_Submit.ipynb'.
+In this section, I will describe how this pipeline works for individual test images.

+#### 1. Distortion Correction on Camera Images

+Using the distortion correction obtained from the previous step, I applied them on a test image to demostrate the effect of undistorting a road image:

-![alt text][image2]
+![alt text][image29]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.